New Home Building Budget

 After all, many, many, many years ago, with the first house I built, I started the same way as you and everybody else, clueless.

-Also, you should consider buying a finished new house on a lot in an area you desire and in a price range based on your Total Budget.
+Also, you might want to consider buying a finished new house, or one under construction on a lot in an area you desire and in a price range based on your Total Budget.

 Hope I have helped, Carl Heldmann